Browse all articles for: Steel Buildings

 What Do You Need to Do Before Your Steel Building Is Delivered? #

-First things first, it is important that the site of your steel building has been carefully thought out.
+It is important that the site of your steel building has been carefully thought out.
 The area must be properly staged, with enough room for the delivery driver to access the space.
 Be sure that all site-work has been completed before the delivery of materials.

 You need to make arrangements for your erection contractor to be on-site on the day of delivery.
 They need to verify that everything has been delivered and accounted for.
 If you are erecting the building yourself, it is crucial that you be incredibly thorough to make sure no parts are damaged or missing.